Selim II: Succession struggle

+Equestrian portrait of Prince Selim riding between Kotahia and Belgrade to rejoin the Imperial Army in early 1566 Siege of Szigetvár.
+His father would die, and Prince Selim would become "Sultan Selim II" later that year.
+Nüzhet (TSMK H.1339, 1569).

 In 1555 a rebellion erupted in northeastern Bulgaria, led by a man claiming to be Şehzade Mustafa.
 He organised his followers like the Ottoman administration, redistributing taxes and gaining support.
 Bayezid, aware of the situation, prepared militarily and initiated negotiations.
 Suleiman sent Sokullu Mehmed Pasha to suppress the uprising.
 Bayezid's envoy convinced the pretender's chief vizier to defect, leading to the leader's capture and execution in Constantinople on 31 July 1555.
 Rumors suggested Bayezid orchestrated the revolt, but Suleiman's desire to punish him was hindered by his wife Hürrem.
 Tensions over succession continued, with Bayezid and Selim in rivalry.
 Strategic maneuvers, including Bayezid's relocation to Germiyan, maintained equilibrium in their positions, both poised to return to the capital upon news of their father's fate.

 Suleiman's persistent health concerns prompted efforts to dispel rumors of imminent death.
 In June 1557, the French ambassador noted Suleiman's strategic display of vitality upon returning to Constantinople, countering speculations about succession plans.
 The dynamics shifted decisively after Hürrem's death in April 1558, known for mediating between her sons.
 Suleiman aimed to secure the cooperation of his sons, Selim and Bayezid, in a plan to reassign them to new, distant governorates.
 The proposal involved moving Selim from Manisa to Konya and relocating Bayezid from Kütahya to the remote town of Amasya.
 Both brothers' sons were also granted governorships in smaller counties adjacent to their fathers' assignments.
 In September, Suleiman reassigned his sons, sending Selim to Konya and Bayezid to Amasya.

+Sultan Selim writing a letter in 1566.
+Nüzhet (1568–69).